KayLerch/alexa-utterance-generator/README.md

 This is more of a side-note as you don't have to set up anything to let the following happen:
 When defining sample utterances in grammar-style, you likely gonna create overlapping utterances that you'd like to avoid.
 The tool will automatically eliminate them.
-More than that, it throws an error if those overlaps occurs across multiple intents (this is not allowed in skills during certification).
+More than that, it throws an error if those overlaps occurs across multiple intents (this is not allowed for skills in certification).
 The same applies for slots and their synonyms.

 ### Integrate and extend builtin-intents of Amazon